SOMAS2021/SOMAS-Final-Report/README.md

 ## Structure

 This repository includes the following elements:
-- A main file containing the used packages, the layout and the main document  itself, where every chapter is included using the command `\input{folder_name/name_of_the chapter}`
+- A main file containing the used packages, the layout and the main document  itself, where every chapter is included using the command `\input{folder_name/name_of_chapter}`
 - A folder for every chapter.
 The name of every folder begins with the chapter number.
-Inside every folder, a Tex file and another folder named "images"
+Inside every folder, a TeX file and another folder named "images"
-- The file "LaTex_guidelines.md", which contains additional guidelines regarding the use of LaTex (figures, notations, ...)
+- The file "latex_guidelines.md", which contains additional guidelines regarding the use of LaTeX (figures, notations, ...)
-- A .gitignore file
-- This document

->TO DO: write "LaTex_guidelines.md" (MD working on it, any help is welcome)
+    - >TODO: Create latex_guidelines.md (see [Issue #7](https://github.com/SOMAS2021/SOMAS-Final-Report/issues/7))

-## Github Guidelines
+## GitHub Guidelines

-The following guidelines apply to this Github repository:
+The following guidelines apply to this GitHub repository:

-- Each team has a separate branch and its team members first commit their changes to their branch.
-- Each branch can be merged to the master branch via a pull request.
+- Commits should be made to a separate branch and merged to main via a PR.
-- The pull requests must be reviewed before approval by two members of the "editor team".
-The members of the "editor team" are owners of this repository, which allows them to approve the pull requests.
+- PRs must be reviewed by someone in the editor team.
+  - >TODO: Define who will be in the editor team.
-- If you are a member of the "editor team", do not approve your own pull request.
+- Do not approve your own pull requests.
 - Pull requests have a pipeline which compiles the PDF.
 You can see the compiled document in the PR by going to `Checks` and then `Artifacts`

-> TO DO: define the exact role of the "editor team" and choose its members

 ## Writing Guidelines

-The separate file "LaTex_guidelines.md" gives you important guidelines and reminders to use LaTex, so that we can achieve consistency and correctness of the final report.
+The separate file "latex_guidelines.md" gives you important guidelines and reminders on how to use LaTeX, so that we can achieve consistency and correctness in the final report.

-The most important part of your writing is the content, its correctness and consitency.
-Secondly, you should review your writing for spelling, grammar and punctuation.
+It is important that your writing is correct and consistent.

+You should review your writing for correct spelling, grammar, and punctuation.